InceptionXML: A Lightweight Framework with Synchronized Negative Sampling for Short Text Extreme Classification: Introduction

-\textbf{Motivation 2: Drawbacks of conventional CNNs in short-text classification:} Traditionally, in the usage of CNNs over words in text classification, the intent is to capture the occurrences of $n$-grams for representation learning \cite{Kim14, Liu17}.
-We argue that this formulation is unsuitable for short-text classification problems as (i) the implicit but incorrect assumption of proper \textit{word-ordering} in short-text queries \cite{wang2016understanding}, and (ii) as explained next, the much \textit{smaller sequence length} that restricts the effectiveness of convolution in CNNs over the inputs.
-In the datasets derived from Wikipedia titles, $98\%$ documents have 8 or less words, while $82\%$ have $4$ words or less (\autoref{tbl:datasets} in Appendix).
+\textbf{Motivation 2: Drawbacks of conventional CNNs in short-text classification:} Traditionally, in the usage of CNNs over words in text classification, the intent is to capture the occurrences of $n$-grams for representation learning \cite{Kim14, Liu17, conv_knrm}.
+While \cite{Kim14, Liu17} simply leverage convolutional filters with filter sizes equal to the embedding dimension and window sizes spanning multiple n-gram lengths, \cite{conv_knrm} goes a step further and soft-matches the obtained n-gram features between documents, thus promoting retrieval on the basis of multiple concepts in the document.
+We argue that this formulation is unsuitable for short-text classification problems as (i) the implicit but incorrect assumption of proper \textit{word-ordering} in short-text queries \cite{wang2016understanding} for efficient n-gram capture, and (ii) as explained next, the much \textit{smaller sequence length} that restricts the effectiveness of convolution in CNNs over the inputs.
+In the datasets derived from Wikipedia titles, $98\%$ documents have 8 or less words, while $82\%$ have $4$ words or less (\autoref{tbl:datasets}).
 Moreover, $70\%$ of the instances in AmazonTitles-670K consist of $8$ words or less (\autoref{fig:length}).
-This makes the convolutional filters spanning over 4-8 words in \cite{Kim14, Liu17, Wang2017CombiningKW} behave analogously to a weak fully connected layer with very few hidden units, and hence leading to feature maps with very few activations which are sub-optimal for representation learning.
+This makes the convolutional filters spanning over 4-8 words in \cite{Kim14, Liu17, Wang2017CombiningKW} behave analogously to a weak fully connected layer with very few hidden units, and hence leading to sub-optimal feature maps for representation learning. \\